 During your final year, you will undertake a dissertation or extended project, either in your Major subject or within Liberal Arts and Sciences.
 Typically, this independent project enables you to develop your expertise in your Major to a high level, but may also involve further interdisciplinary research.
 You will also decide (based on the portfolio of modules you have studied and fulfilling any prerequisites) whether to opt to graduate with a BA, BSc, MArt, MSci or Natural Sciences qualification.

-Design your own programme and Major
+Design your own programme

 An important aspect of the Liberal Arts and Sciences degree is the flexibility to choose your Major as you progress through your studies.
 Your personal tutor will help you to select modules which interest and challenge you and over the first two years guide you in your choices of modules to reflect the subjects in which you may choose to Major, as well as a portfolio of other modules which reflect and broaden your wider interests.